Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 * On the Chronicle forwarder, run *sudo docker logs cfps*

   * You should see a line like below after the script has run and written files to staticip.log.
-The below example indicates that 5 new log files have been uploaded to Chronicle.
+The below example indicates that 5 new log lines have been uploaded to Chronicle.

     ```Batch (5, ASSET_STATIC_IP) successfully uploaded.```